 Safari by Water

 Zambia's Zambezi River is one of the most astounding natural wonders in the entire country, and no activity will put you closer to connecting with it than a raft or kayak safari through it.
 With the sandy shores of neighboring Zimbabwe to one side and a 1,200-meter-high rift valley on the other, the winding river boasts some of the country's best views.
 Beyond that, a canoe safari will put you right next to the mammoth hippos, bathing elephants and elusive crocodiles that call this body of water home.
-With itineraries that range from 2-4 days, you can paddle to your hearts content during the day and sleep with the sounds of hippos wading beneath the starry sky.
-Outfitters like River Horse Safari also add a luxury element to the adventure—offering glamorous tented camps and gourmet dinners after a full day on the water.
+With itineraries that range from 2-4 days, you can paddle to your heart's content during the day and sleep with the sounds of hippos wading beneath the starry sky.
+Outfitters like River Horse Safari also add a luxury element to the adventure, offering glamorous tented camps and gourmet dinners after a full day on the water.

 Why drive through a herd of elephants or past a family of giraffes when you can walk instead?
-Zambia's South Luangwa National Park is one of the pioneers in walking safaris, which take you alongside the area's incredible wildlife on foot.
+Zambia's South Luangwa National Park is one of the pioneers in walking safaris, taking you alongside the area's incredible wildlife on foot.
 The guides, which go through a strenuous 2-year course, are armed and experienced in navigating around the unpredictable wildlife.
 Plus, as leaders in conservation, these safari guides will educate you on the importance of sustainable and responsible tourism.

 For a chance to walk with elephants as they splash in watering holes or canoe alongside hippos, head to Zambezi park.
-The lush green banks of the mighty river are hotbeds for elephants, zebras, giraffes, hippos, lions and more—and the relatively flat, albeit still picturesque, landscape makes for enjoyable trekking.
+The lush green banks of the mighty river are hotbeds for elephants, zebras, giraffes, hippos, lions and more.
+And the relatively flat—albeit still picturesque—landscape makes for enjoyable trekking.

 Beyond the safari, Zambia touts a slew of other adrenaline-pumping activities for newlyweds who crave a bit more adventure in their honeymoon.
 Couples can soar over Victoria Falls' roaring waters on a bungee, horseback ride along the wildlife-laden banks of the Zambezi River, kayak through the 250-meter-deep gorge of Victoria Falls, white water raft through the 23 sets of thrilling rapids in the Bakota Gorge or fly above Victoria Falls in a helicopter.
 If that's not thrilling enough, you can also participate in lion and cheetah walks, which literally have you walking right beside these majestic cats.

-Despite having one of the highest densities of wildlife anyone, most of Zambia's parks are still largely unexplored.
+Despite having one of the highest densities of wildlife anywhere, most of Zambia's parks are still largely unexplored.
 Even the busier sections of the country's biggest parks—South Luangwa and Zambezi—feel relatively devoid of game vehicles and tourists.
-Many of the country is still relatively unexplored—with dirt roads leading to small villages or quiet lakes.
-Along with having the parks relatively to yourself, less crowds also mean you can enjoy more meaningful and authentic experiences with the locals.
+Much of the country is still relatively unexplored, with dirt roads leading to small villages or quiet lakes.
+Along with having the parks relatively to yourself, fewer crowds also mean you can enjoy more meaningful and authentic experiences with the locals.
 With more than 70 tribes calling this country home, the diversity is awe-inspiring.
 Visits to the local villages will bring the chance to connect with the women as they fill their buckets of water, buy goods made in front of you by the tribe's matriarchs or even sleep in a mud-thatched hut next to a local family.
 Plus, with no fear of violence—Zambia has been named one of the safest countries in Africa—you can actually immerse yourself in the villager's way of life without fear of tribal or touristic violence.

 Victoria Falls—the largest waterfall in the world—is reason enough to visit Zambia.
 With an astonishing one million liters of water plummeting and plunging through the Zambezi gorge every second, the sheer force of this collection of waterfalls is enough to make your jaw drop.
-Livingstone, a tourism beacon, boasts adrenaline-packed adventures for those seeking a more adventurous way to see the falls (think bungee jumping, swinging, rafting or swimming in Devil's Pond).
+Livingstone, a tourism beacon, boasts adrenaline-packed adventures for those seeking a more adventurous way to see the falls (think bungee jumping, swinging, rafting, or swimming in Devil's Pond).
 For those looking to soak up the views in a more leisurely capacity, the park entrance brings you close enough to feel the powerful spray of the falls.
 For a unique perspective that'll give you shots worthy of a million likes, book a helicopter tour.
-From the sky, you'll see just how expansive this collection of waterfalls is, and you'll get a bird's eye view of the gorge, the weaving and winding Zambezi river and the lush forests and trees surrounding this natural wonder.
+From the sky, you'll see just how expansive this collection of waterfalls is, and you'll get a bird's eye view of the gorge, the weaving and winding Zambezi river, and the lush forests and trees surrounding this natural wonder.
 For the ultimate in honeymoon relaxation, book at a stay at Tongabezi—a five-star, award-winning camp that offers stunning views of the falls, plus luxurious bungalow and treehouse accommodations along the banks of the Zambezi River.